ChristianMThomas/ChristianMThomas/README.md

 Christian Thomas,
 Software Engineer,
 Hi!
-My name is Christian, and I'm passionate about web and software development.
+My name is Christian, and I'm passionate about software development.
 I enjoy building full-stack applications, solving complex problems, and bringing ideas to life through code.
+Focused on crafting websites and web applications and turning imagination into deployable experiences.

 ---